dev-reyyy/javascript-roadmap-projects/07-digital-clock/README.md

 ## 📚 Learning Notes

+- **Challenge:**
-- **Struggles:** I struggled with the correct JavaScript syntax to use for updating the clock.
+  - I struggled with the correct JavaScript syntax to use for updating the clock.
+- **Solution:**
-- **Solution:** I solved it by looking up JavaScript documentation online.
+  - I solved it by looking up JavaScript documentation online.
+- **Future Improvements:**
-- **Future Improvements:** I plan to add the current date and maybe a timezone selection feature.
+  - I plan to add the current date and maybe a timezone selection feature.

 ## ▶️ How to Run